Employer Sponsored Visas

 Accredited Business Sponsorship

-Accredited Business Sponsorship (ABS) is an enhanced status that eligible businesses can attain.
+Accredited Business Sponsorship (ABS) is a special status that certain businesses can get.

 Training Activities Sponsors

-Training Activities sponsors can nominate overseas workers for the Training visa (subclass 407), allowing them to participate in occupational training and skill development programs.
+Training Activities sponsors can nominate workers from other countries for the Training visa (subclass 407).
+This visa lets people take part in job training and skill development programs.

-The Training visa is divided into several streams, including workplace-based training, structured workplace-based training, and professional development.
+The Training visa has different types, including workplace-based training, structured workplace-based training, and professional development.

-Employers seeking to become Training Activities sponsors must demonstrate their commitment to providing high-quality training opportunities and comply with the specific requirements outlined by the Australian government.
+Employers seeking to become Training Activities sponsors must demonstrate their commitment to providing high-quality training.
+They must also comply with the specific requirements outlined by the Australian government.

 Becoming an employee sponsor